-- (1) An approved dissertation committee as documented in the Dissertation/Committee Composition Form; - (2) Successfully defended their dissertation proposal; - (3) A copy of the Dissertation Proposal Signature Sheet is on file with the Dean's Office (this is done by submitting a signed copy of the form along with a hard copy of the proposal to the Graduate Programs Coordinator); - (4) All IP grades for PSYC 998 have been changed to S's: - (5) Advanced to Candidacy completed. - (6) Submitted passing Evaluation Rubrics from the Proposal Meeting to the Graduate Programs Coordinator
+- (1) An approved dissertation committee as documented in the Dissertation/Committee Approval Form; - (2) Successfully defended their dissertation proposal; - (3) A copy of the Dissertation Proposal Signature Sheet is on file with the Dean's Office (this is done by submitting a signed copy of the form along with a hard copy of the proposal to the Graduate Programs Coordinator); - (4) All IP grades for PSYC 998 have been changed to S's: - (5) Advanced to Candidacy completed. - (6) Submitted passing Evaluation Rubrics from the Proposal Meeting to the Graduate Programs Coordinator

-For more information on registering for PSYC 999, please see the Graduate Student Support Guidelines (available from this site: http://provost.gmu.edu/graduate-student-appointments/).
+For more information on registering for PSYC 999, please see the Graduate Student Support Guidelines.